fenago/data-science/lab_guides/Lab_11.md

 ![](./images/B15019_11_20.jpg)

-Caption: List of unique values for the Description column and StockCode 23131

-There are multiple issues in the preceding output.
-One issue is that the word `Mistletoe` has been misspelled so that it reads `Miseltoe`.
-The other errors are unexpected values and missing values, which will be covered in the next section.
-It seems that the `Description` column has been used to record comments such as `had been put aside`.

 Let\'s focus on the misspelling issue.
 What we need to do here is modify the incorrect spelling and replace it with the correct value.
 First,